frankvegadelgado/varela/README.md

 ## Overview

-This algorithm finds an approximate vertex cover for an undirected graph with an approximation ratio of less than √2 for sufficiently large graphs.
+This algorithm finds an approximate vertex cover for an undirected graph with an approximation ratio of at most 3/2.
 It utilizes the NetworkX library and employs the following key strategies:

 1. Processes connected components separately
 2. Handles isolated edges as a special case